-Have you ever noticed while searching for knives that some of them had grooves in them?
-Have you ever wondered why this is the case?
-I always thought this was so they would stand out in display, but was I wrong.
+Ever noticed while searching for knives that some of them had grooves or dimples in them?
+Have you ever wondered why this is?
+I always thought this was so they would stand out in display, but boy oh boy, was I wrong.

 Kitchen knives have grooves in them so it helps prevents vegetables from sticking while cutting.
 The air in the grooves acts as an anti-stick coating between the knife and the food.